theochem/roberto/doc/setupci.rst

   on CodeCov.

 - ``GITHUB_TOKEN``: a token with write access to your repo, to make deployment to Github and pushing to gh-pages work.
+(This is automatically set in Github Actions.)

 - ``ANACONDA_API_TOKEN``: a token to make anaconda uploads work.

 - ``TWINE_USERNAME`` and ``TWINE_PASSWORD``: needed for uploads to pypi.

-Make sure tokens are encrypted and passwords in your CI configuration file.
+Make sure tokens and passwords are never shown in plain text in your CI configuration.
+Use encryption or other mechanisms to hide them.

 Besides setting the above environment variables, you also need to install and run Roberto correctly.
 The following minimalistic set of bash commands should